Applications for Video Action Recognition and Prediction Special Session

 =====================

-All accepted papers will be included in the Symposium Proceedings, which will be published by Springer as part of their series Studies in Computational Intelligence.
+will be published by Springer as part of their series Studies in

-Full papers must be at most 12 pages long, short papers must be at most 6 pages long and poster must be at most 3 pages long and all them must be formatted according to Springer format.
+pages long and poster must be at most 3 pages long and all them must be

 Submissions and reviews are automatically handled by EasyChair.
 Please submit your paper at: